 Derivatives exchanges are rolling out smaller-sized versions of existing contracts to appeal to the rising number of retail investors interested in trading futures.
 The launch of micro bitcoin futures by exchange giant CME Group on May 3 is the latest proof of this trend, and a sign derivatives markets are evolving to efficiently and effectively serve this growing cohort of investors.

-CME has reported that it took just three weeks for its new Micro Bitcoin Futures (MBT) to tally more than 650,000 contracts traded in the first month since launch.
+CME has reported its new Micro Bitcoin Futures (MBT) have tallied more than 650,000 contracts traded in the first month since launch.

 The exchange’s legacy Bitcoin Futures (BTC) that launched in 2017 are sized at five bitcoin per contract unit.
 With the cryptocurrency currently trading north of $30,000, that can make this product impractical for small-sized investors.
 In contrast, the new Micro Bitcoin futures are sized at just one tenth of a single bitcoin.
 Additionally, MBT is cash-settled, meaning retail traders don't have to worry about taking delivery of actual bitcoin or maintaining a digital wallet.